wanixarif/vindex/README.md

 If the subtitles don't exist, it'll auto generate.

-Download the repository and run sub.py
+Download the repository

+Run chmod +x seek.sh && chmod +x vid.sh in your terminal, from the folder where it is downloaded.(Only for the first time)

+Now run "python sub.py"

 Enter file name then after subtitle generation enter your search term.